NodeJs: Dependency-based attacks

 Whenever you use an ecosystem that uses third-party code you should know its dependencies and ask yourself questions like: "What packages do I use?", "Do I still use these packages?", "Do the packages I use have many users?", "Do my dependencies have any vulnerabilities?", "Are my dependencies up to date?".

 Package managers like npm and yarn have tools to help keep your package healthy.
 Running npm outdated or yarn outdated is possible to see if their packages are outdated.
-Another good feature of this package manager is npm audict and yarn audict, functions that check for known security issues with installed packages.Another good resource to use is tools to notify you when any dependency of yours has a vulnerability like GitHub security alerts.
+Another good feature of this package manager is npm audict and yarn audict, functions that check for known security issues with installed packages.Another good resource to use is tools to notify you when any dependency of yours has a vulnerability like .